Cold Neutron Imaging and Efficiency Measurements with a Boron-10 Coated Double-GEM Detector: Results

 \section{Results}

-The successful detection of neutrons was first confirmed by the event rate measurements.
+Neutron-induced signals were first examined using event-rate measurements.
 Fig.~\ref{fig:rate-plot} compares the count rates of the boron-coated and uncoated detectors as a function of the applied voltage under both beam-on and beam-off conditions.
 In the beam-off state, both configurations yielded negligible background counts, demonstrating that the electronic noise level remains low despite the low discrimination threshold.
 Under beam irradiation, only the boron-coated detector exhibited a substantial increase in event rate, characteristic of neutron capture signals.

-The uncoated detector showed a minor response only at voltages exceeding \qty{4500}{V}, which is likely attributable to \qty{478}{keV} prompt gamma rays originating from neutron absorpt\-ion in the $\mathrm{B}_4\mathrm{C}$ beam-defining slit.
-These results confirm that the signal observed in the coated detector is predominantly driven by neutron interactions.
+At applied voltages above approximately \qty{4500}{V}, the uncoated reference detector exhibited a small beam-correlated increase in count rate.
+Since the origin of this component cannot be uniquely determined from the present measurement alone, we conservatively interpret it as a possible gamma-induced or beam-related background contribution.
+One plausible source is the \qty{478}{keV} prompt gamma ray associated with neutron capture in boron-containing beamline components, including the \(\mathrm{B}_4\mathrm{C}\) beam-defining slit.
+This residual response becomes noticeable mainly above the operating point selected for the efficiency measurement.
+At \qty{4400}{V} with a discriminator threshold of \qty{60}{mV}, the beam-off background was strongly suppressed, whereas a clear neutron-correlated excess was observed only for the boron-coated detector.

-Neutron detection was further confirmed by analyzing the energy spectrum. ~\Cref{fig:mca} presents the measured pulse height spectrum from the BGEM detector, superimposed with the simulation results.
-To account for the intrinsic energy resolution of the detector, a Gaussian smearing of \qty{4}{\percent} was applied to the simulated energy deposition.
-The simulation generally reproduces the characteristic features observed in the experimental spectrum.
-These results confirm that the detector is operating as expected.
+Neutron detection was further confirmed by analyzing the pulse-height spectrum. \Cref{fig:mca} presents the measured pulse-height spectrum from the BGEM detector, superimposed with the simulation results.

+A \qty{4}\percent~Gaussian smearing was applied phenomenologically to the simulated energy-deposition spectrum to represent the finite detector response.
+The simulated energy-deposition spectrum was introduced phenomenologically to represent detector-response broadening, including gas-amplification fluctuations, electronics noise, and charge-collection variations.
+The smeared spectrum was not used to extract the detection efficiency or any quantitative detector-response parameter.
+It was used only as a qualitative consistency check to verify that the measured pulse-height distribution is compatible with the expected energy deposition from the \(\alpha\) and \({}^{7}\mathrm{Li}\) products of the \({}^{10}\mathrm{B}(n,\alpha){}^{7}\mathrm{Li}\) reaction.